MLmindDevs/Stock_Prediction_Model/README.md

 # Stock_Prediction_Model
 A use of sentiment analytics exploiting the vader Sentiment lexicon analyzer and some Deep learning usage to get inference and stock predictions.

 ## Version 0.1
+### Goals
+The goal of this project is to get a good stock prediction out of the data provided using a multi-modal (ensemble) approach.
+The first thoughts are
+1. Model to get good sentiment predictions
+2. Model that gets the output of the first model as a feature and a time-series deep learning approach on the stock values.

 ### Requirements
 You can always install the requirements through pip
 1. tensorflow